SirHall/parse/README.md

 # Volt Parse

 ## What is Volt Parse?
-Volt Parse is a parsing library that aims to be both powerful, and fast.
+Volt Parse is a parsing library that makes it simple to create your own parser using simple parser-generator functions that when combined, form more complex parsers.

-## What makes it fast?
-A heavy focus is placed on making it easy for the compiler to auto-inline the closures used where-ever possible.
+It allows you to write code that *describes what the text is*, rather than *how to parse it*.